Prag8855/aab/content/guides/moving-to-berlin.md

 - Vodafone, Telekom and O2 stores
 - Saturn and MediaMarkt

-To activate a SIM card, you need your passport and a [registration certificate](/glossary/Anmeldebest%C3%A4tigung).[^1] If you did not register your address, the employee will use your temporary address.[^2]
+To activate a SIM card, you need your passport and a [registration certificate](/glossary/Anmeldebest%C3%A4tigung).[^1] If you did not [register your address](/glossary/Anmeldung) yet, the employee might use your temporary address.[^2]

 You can use a SIM card from another [EU](/glossary/European%20Union) country.
 There is no extra fee.
 After some time, you must switch to a German mobile plan.
 Your foreign plan will stop working, unless you return to that country.[^0]